Appraising the Value of Praise

-One of the desires of a teacher or a parent is to create an environment within which self-esteem can grow in a child.
-The goal is to build confidence in a healthy way so that they can better deal with the every-day adversities and challenges that life brings, both as children and adults.
+The goal is to build confidence in a healthy way so that kids can better deal with the every-day adversities and challenges that life brings.
 Often, parents and teachers take action by providing children with plenty of praise, accolades, and awards.
-But, is there such a thing as too much praise?
-Is it possible for praise to backfire?
-How can one instill confidence without creating a dependence on external approval?

 Too Much of a Good Thing?